-Note: This recipe was first posted in Nov 2007, now updated with new photos and cooking tips.
+Note: First posted in Nov 2007, now updated with new photos and cooking tips.

 Tips for stir-frying liver

 - Get the freshest pig’s liver money can buy (usually at the wet market) and preferably cook them on the same day.
 I thank my sis Amy for gifting me freshest-ever liver from her supplier friend.
 She delivered them to me the minute they were air-frown from US.

 - Use lots of ginger and spring onions as they compliment & counter the strong smell of the liver.

 - Do not overcook the liver as they will turn hard & chewy instead of soft & tender.
 Perfectly cooked liver should be mostly cooked on the surface, but slightly pink when you bite into it.